AcroMedia/ansible-role-solr-core-config/README.md

 ## Requirements

-* Your solr core's conf directory must already exist
+* Your `solr_core_conf_dest` directory must already exist.
+I.e. You must have already created the solr core.
+If you're using [GeerlingGuy's solr role](https://github.com/geerlingguy/ansible-role-solr), then list your core name as one of the items in the `solr_cores` variable.
+Or create your core manually in the Solr UI.
+Or run the solr cli to create your core.
-* Your source core conf files must already exist on the server
+* Your source core conf files must already exist on the server.
+E.g. Export your solr core config from your Drupal 8 site, commit that extracted folder to a folder outside your web root, and deploy the code to your server.

 ## Role Variables